Modern Slavery Act Statement

 Emergn core values – The Emergn Way

-Emergn’s core values make clear to employees the actions and behavior expected of them when working for Emergn.
+Emergn’s core values make clear to employees the actions and behaviors expected of them when working for Emergn.
 Our values were developed through conversations with our people and are lived in everything we do through The Emergn Way.
 The principles and behaviors of The Emergn Way help us bring our values to life in a practical and pragmatic way, with each other, with our customers, with our partners, and within our communities.

 Emergn encourages open communication, feedback and discussion about any matter of importance.
 Emergn asks all of its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of Emergn.
 This would include any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Emergn’s whistleblowing procedure is designed to make it easy for workers to make confidential disclosures, without fear of retaliation.
 This is available in our largest employee location and is being updated to be applicable worldwide.

 Risk assessment and due diligence processes

-Emergn is committed to ensuring that we and our supply chains are free from slavery and human trafficking, and that the necessary due diligence is undertaken to provide assurance of this.
+Emergn is committed to ensuring that we and our supply chains are free from slavery and human trafficking and that the necessary due diligence is undertaken to provide assurance of this.
 The Chief Financial and Operations Officer has overall responsibility for this area of compliance.

 We set out below the due diligence processes Emergn has put in place to prevent the organization from being involved with modern slavery in any way.

-We work with companies and institutions that we trust to help our clients achieve their goals.
+We work with companies and institutions we trust to help our clients achieve their goals.
 We’ve spent years building an ecosystem of technology, knowledge, business, and talent partners.
 What underpins it is our shared values and ways of working.
 We build long-standing relationships with local suppliers and make clear our expectations of business behavior.

 Part of our commitment to continual improvement includes working with partners and suppliers, to drive their compliance with the Act through our Code of Conduct.